noforest/dotfiles/README.md

 My Linux environment: configs, scripts, suckless patches, package lists.
 Install a bare machine and get the same setup back without doing it all by hand.

 One repository for several machines.
-What varies is data, never a fork:

 - **the distribution** comes from `/etc/os-release` and picks the package lists and one of the `system/` scopes,